Eats 'n Drinks

 Superb sushi spot, if a tad expensive.
 Outside in the summer can be a bit of nightmare as you are seated in converted shipping containers that look cool but retain the sun’s heat deep into dinner time!
 Try to get a table inside during the summer months.

-It’s owned by a Scottish guy, so what’s not to love?
-Upscale pub faire in a beautifully designed spot.
+It used to be owned by a Scottish guy, so what’s not to love?
+Upscale pub faire in a beautifully designed spot, though it is beginning to show some wear 'n tear.
 Fish ‘n chips just about passed Elaine’s taste test and the deconstructed Shepherd’s Pie is very good as well.
 Don’t order The Gregor burger.
 It’s just ridiculously big.
 All the sandwiches could be shared between two, in fact.
 So maybe do go for The Gregor, if you're feeling "The Meats".
 Fantastic cocktails and beer selection.

-Owned by the same Scottish dude as above, this is his more upscale joint.
-Huge restaurant inside and out with very cool bar area.
+Owned by the same Scottish dude above, this is his more upscale joint.
+Huge restaurant inside and out with OTT bar area that Liberace might have approved of.
 More a date-night/special occasion place and closer to downtown than the Gastropub.
-We've only been there once (at the time of press) but hugely enjoyable meal and decent value.
-Not least for the people-watching: seems to be the place to be for bachelorette parties.
-Also does brunch at weekends but not tried that yet.
+We've been there twice for dinner: enjoyable meals and decent value.
+Not least for the people-watching: seems to be the place for bachelorette parties.
+Also does brunch at weekends.
+Not as good as other brunchie options nearby.

-Our new go-to pizza spot.
+Our new go-to pizza spot, though we started going there before Brickworks (our previous favorite, RIP) closed.
 A more traditional pizza place but really good.
-We like The Charlie Sheen and The Aloha.
-In our opinion the 10 inch is enough for dinner for 2, if you add a salad.
-We’ve not tried the 18 inchers.
+We like The Charlie Sheen and The Aloha (yeah, sorry about that, if you're Italian).
+In our opinion the 10 inch is enough for dinner for 2, if you add a salad, which are all solid.
+The 18 inchers work for bigger parties but don't you always find they get soggy?
 Best option is to call ahead and pick up.
 It’s only a 5-minute drive.

 Beautiful boutique hotel in the Deepwell (aka Deep-pocket) Estates neighborhood.
 The restaurant, Del Rey, serves tapas, all of which are excellent.
 Patatas Bravas!
-For dessert, The Torta Basque is a very good take on Spanish cheesecake, which as a foodstuff seems to be having its moment right now (2022/23).
+For dessert, The Torta Basque is a very good take on Spanish cheesecake, which as a foodstuff seems to be having its (extended) moment right now (2022-25).
 We like to sit out in the back patio, which is pup-friendly and a lovely space.
-The bar is very well designed, in a dark ‘n sexy Hollywood kind of way.
-Outside was do-able in the summer since they have a solid mister/fan game....except on one occasion where a woman with big hair made them stop the misters.
+The bar is very well designed, in a very dark ‘n sexy Hollywood kind of way.
+Outside is do-able in the summer since they have a solid mister/fan game....except on one occasion where a woman with big hair made them stop the misters.
 Talk about tyranny of the minority!!!
+Went there again in early summer 2025 and they have remodeled outside, with more cushion action, and inside lighting has been upgraded to more of a "gloaming" vibe instead of pitch black.

 Koffi (Various Locations – our regular one: Koffi North, 515 N. Palm Canyon Drive)

 There’s a lot of coffee stores to choose from in Palm Springs but we’ve kind of become Koffi loyalists.
 The closest one to us is on the way to downtown and around the back there is a shaded courtyard that gives stunning views of the mountains.
 It’s beautiful early in the morning when the sun is bouncing off them.
 Note: it can get busy, but the staff are generally on top of things.
-Breakfast sandwiches are made to order and our go-to.
+Breakfast sandwiches and muffins are our go-to.
+NOTE: Summer 2025 Update.
+Last time we went, service was not up to snuff, so we tried Ernest Coffee a wee bit closer on Palm Canyon.
+It was pretty, pretty good.
 If you're in need of a morning pastry, drive to Peninsula Pastries (611 South Palm Canyon Drive).
 This is the best patisserie in the area.
 Get there early though, as stuff can sell out by 9.30am and it's not open in the summer........so we're probably dealing with some hardcore Parisians here, who know their stuff.

 When You Have to Go Tiki